famos0/webcollector/README.md

  - Header management
  - Get robots.txt
+- Use file of startup urls to get started

 # TO ADD

  - Add proxy
- - Use file of startup urls to get started
+ - Add schema correction if schema error
  - Better way to manage report writting
  - Support of all HTTP Verb
  - Parse js